Hyurl/cool-node/update-log.md

 <small>(2017-10-6 14:10 UTC 0800)</small>

 1. Add two global variables: `wsServer` and `wssServer`.
+2. Delete `/Middleware/http.js` and `/Middleware/socket.js`.
-2. More features has been added to controllers.
+3. More features has been added to controllers.
-3. Stability improved.
+4. Stability improved.

 ## 1.0.8